 |15th – 19th||1d10||2d6||3d6|

-An iron brute using shield spikes or a light shield increases/decreases the damage by one step as per normal.
+An iron brute using shield spikes or a light shield increases/decreases the damage by one size category as per normal

 This ability replaces defend ally.

 At 4th level, as a standard action, an iron brute can make a special shield bash attack.
 If it hits, the iron brute may make a free trip combat maneuver, without provoking an attack of opportunity, adding the shield’s AC bonus to his CMB.

 At 10th level, this attack can be used in place of any attacks during a full attack.